LukePappa/Ourism/final.md

-Being, Logos, and Spirit.

-Being, consciousness, awaren

 God the Source: Being, consciousness, awareness.

 God the Logos: Truth, reason, order.

-God the Spirit: Bliss, love Peace
+God the Spirit: Bliss, love, peace.

-Truth, reason, and orderand love precede from being itself.

 Any naturalistic justification for existence must presuppose some element of what it seeks to explain.
 To avoid this circularity, it is necessary to posit a transcendent source: God.
 God the Source is synonymous with being itself.